 - Major Michael Mitchell was recognized by the Governor-General for outstanding military achievement as an officer of the Canadian Forces when he was invested as an Officer of the Order Military Merit in May 1993.
 This is one of the highest honours a soldier can receive.

-- Is an Associate Faculty member at Royal Roads University in Victoria, where he is a thesis supervisor and thesis committee member for graduate students in the School of Humanitarian Studies.
+- Was an Associate Faculty member at Royal Roads University in Victoria, where he worked as a thesis supervisor and thesis committee member for graduate students in the School of Humanitarian Studies.